MillerPrime/MillerPrime/README.md

 # Adam's Programming Portfolio

-Welcome to my portfolio for the computer courses I have taken at my community college.
+Welcome to my portfolio.
+This is showcases the projects I have created for my computer courses.

 ---